-Cost of Product Revenues
+Cost of Revenues

-Cost of product revenues includes the direct costs associated with the assembly and purchase of components for disposable products and ClearPoint system reusable products which we have sold, and for which we have recognized the revenue in accordance with our revenue recognition policy.
-Cost of product revenues also includes the allocation of manufacturing overhead costs and depreciation of loaned systems installed under our ClearPoint Placement Program, as well as provisions for obsolete, impaired, or excess inventory.
-Cost of product revenues also includes similar applicable costs associated with the sale of any ClearTrace system components for non-commercial
+Cost of revenues includes the direct costs associated with the assembly and purchase of components for functional neurological products, drug delivery and biologic products, and ClearPoint capital equipment which we have sold, and for which we have recognized the revenue in accordance with our revenue recognition policy.
+Cost of revenues also includes the allocation of manufacturing overhead costs and depreciation of loaned systems installed under our ClearPoint placement program, as well as provisions for obsolete, impaired, or excess inventory.